 Deputyship Orders

-When an individual no longer has mental capacity but they don’t have a Lasting Power of Attorney (LPA) or Enduring Power of Attorney (EPA) in place a Deputyship Order is likely to be necessary to manage their affairs for them.
+If an individual no longer has mental capacity and does not already have a Lasting Power of Attorney (LPA) in place, applying for a Deputyship Order may be your only option.

 What is a Deputy?

-A deputy is the person (or persons) appointed by the Court of Protection to deal with the affairs of an individual who has lost mental capacity and can no longer manage their own affairs.
+A Deputy is the person appointed by the Court of Protection to deal with the affairs of an individual who has lost mental capacity and can no longer manage their own affairs.

 Why might I need a Deputyship Order?

-If someone has lost mental capacity because of an accident or illness and they are no longer able to give instructions for a Lasting Power of Attorney the only option may be to make an application to the Court of Protection for the appointment of a Deputy.
+If someone has lost mental capacity because of an accident or illness and they are no longer able to give instructions for a Lasting Power of Attorney the only option may be to apply to the Court of Protection for appointment as their Deputy.

 Who can become a Property & Affairs Deputy?

-Please bear in mind that the Court’s own guidance states that “the Court ought to start from the position that, where family members offer themselves as Deputies then, in the absence of family disputes or other matters that raise queries as to their willingness or capacity to carry out these functions, the Court ought to approach such an application with considerable openness and sympathy.”
+Please bear in mind that the Court’s own guidance states that “the Court ought to start from the position that, where family members offer themselves as Deputies then, in the absence of family disputes or other matters….., the Court ought to approach such an application with considerable openness and sympathy.”

-The Code of Practice to the Mental Capacity Act 2005 (which governs when Personal Welfare Deputyship Orders should be allowed) states that the Orders should only be granted in the most difficult of cases.
-The thinking behind this is that the Court should be reluctant to give one single individual the authority to make such important and intimate personal welfare decisions, unless the Court considers this absolutely necessary.
+Nb The Code of Practice to the Mental Capacity Act 2005 (which governs when Personal Welfare Deputyship Orders should be allowed) states that the Orders should only be granted in the “most difficult of cases”.
+The thinking behind this is that the Court should be reluctant to give one single individual the authority to make such important and intimate personal welfare decisions, unless considered absolutely necessary.
 Rather, everybody involved in the care of the individual should work together to make decisions in that person’s best interests.

-What can a Property & Affairs Deputy do?
+What can a Property & Financial Affairs Deputy do?

-However, further powers would have to be sought from the Court before the Deputy could undertake more complex tasks such as property/land transactions, litigation, or making a statutory Will.
+Further powers would have to be sought from the Court before the Deputy could undertake more complex tasks such as selling property, litigation, or making a Statutory Will.

 How long will a Deputyship application take?

-Deputyship applications are currently taking at least 6 months from when the completed application forms are submitted to the Court for consideration.
+Deputyship applications are currently taking at least 6 months from when the completed application is submitted to the Court.

 Additionally, it usually takes about six weeks to gather all the necessary information needed to complete the application forms, to notify interested parties and to have a mental capacity assessment carried out.